queenkatherinecodes/subreddit-scraper/README.md

 Server is listening on port 3000
 ```

-Now, choose a subreddit (EX: news) and the number of articles desired (EX: 5) and type into the browser:
+Now, choose a subreddit (e.g. news) and the number of articles desired (e.g. 5) and type into the browser:
 ```
 http://localhost:3000/reddit-viewer/news?limit=5
 ```